 Is altitude sickness harmful in the long run?

 Altitude sickness has no long-term detrimental consequences if you take precautions and relocate to a lower height when you get symptoms.
 You’ll be OK in just a few days.
 You can continue to go to higher elevations after you feel better as long as you do so gently and safely.

 Is it possible for altitude sickness to be fatal?

 Altitude sickness can be deadly in rare situations.
 If you have HAPE or HACE, you may have problems such as coma or even death.
 To lower your risk, seek therapy as soon as possible.

 Is it possible to recover from altitude sickness?

 Altitude sickness is only short-lived.
 You’ll feel better after you return to a lower altitude.
-When you resume your ascent (or on your next climb), travel slowly to allow your body to adapt.
+Travel slowly when you resume your ascent (or on your next climb) to allow your body to adapt.